The NHS continuing healthcare assessment: What is the process?

 What can I do if I am ineligible for continuing healthcare funding?

 At this stage, you are likely to be referred to the local authority to determine whether you qualify for local authority funding due to your financial resources.
 You should also consider whether you are entitled to funded nursing care.
 If resources are available, you may be self-funding the cost of your care.
 Be aware that you cannot deliberately avoid paying for care home fees.
 Your legal advisor will be able to advise you of your options.

 Local authority funding

-The threshold for local authority funding is currently £23,250.
+The threshold for local authority funding in England is currently £23,250 (2019/20).
 If you remain living in your property this will be formally disregarded.
 The local authority will take your income into consideration and top up the difference to meet your care fees at an agreed rate.

 Funded nursing care